jkneifl/academic-page/content/post/vindy/index.md

 - **Data noise** (captured by {{< math >}}$\boldsymbol{\sigma}^2_{\boldsymbol{\phi}}${{< /math >}} of the VAE encoder)
 - **Model uncertainty** (captured by {{< math >}}$\boldsymbol{\sigma}^2_\Xi${{< /math >}} of the VINDy coefficients)

-{{< figure src="vici.jpeg" caption="Schematic representation of the online VICI procedure to generate new solutions for a given initial condition x0 and set of parameters β.
-We first sample multiple instances of the corresponding latent initial conditions and coefficients of the dynamical model, each defining an ODE system.
-Then each dynamical system is integrated in time through standard time-stepping schemes, resulting in multiple latent trajectories.
-These latter are finally processed by the decoder mean to obtain full state trajectories.
-Predictions and the corresponding UQ are computed directly from the statistical properties of the approximated solution trajectories." numbered="true" id="coeffs">}}
+{{< figure src="vici.jpeg" caption="VICI inference for a new parameter: the encoder samples initial latent states and the VINDy coefficient matrices from their learned distributions, integrates the latent ODE forward in time, and decodes the resulting ensemble of trajectories back to the full state space.
+The spread across decoded snapshots (top row) directly reflects the model's uncertainty." numbered="true" id="vici">}}

 ---

 ## Example: Reaction–Diffusion System